maykar/compact-custom-header/compact-custom-header/readme.md

 Install this card by copying both .js files to `www/custom-lovelace/compact-custom-header/`.

-This goes into ui-lovelace.yaml under "resources:"
+This goes into under "resources:" in ui-lovelace.yaml or using the raw config editor.

 ```
 - url: /local/custom-lovelace/compact-custom-header/compact-custom-header.js?v0